Build Trust as a Leader

-During the Obama campaigns, we travelled across the country, sharing our vision with audiences who were radically different from each other.
+During the Obama campaigns, we traveled across the country, sharing our vision with audiences who were radically different from each other.
 Yet we were able to connect with people and win their trust in our vision.
 How do you inspire trust when you’re speaking to people with very different concerns and backgrounds?

-What worked for the Obama campaign, and could just as easily apply to a business scenario, is to customise your messaging.
+What worked for the Obama campaign, and could just as easily apply to a business scenario, is to customize your messaging.
 While your values and the core of your message should remain consistent, you can choose to highlight different parts of your story to make it more relevant to the people you’re speaking to.

 For example, in a rural area, we could take Obama’s core values and apply them to relevant issues such as agriculture or the challenges of distance learning.
 In an urban setting, we’d choose to focus on the access to healthy food and green spaces in the city for children.
-The same message was customised for specific constituencies for maximum resonance.
+The same message was customized for specific constituencies for maximum resonance.

 A leader’s challenge, then, becomes striking the fine balance between giving the people what they want while also staying true to the vision.
-If you find yourself customising your message to the point where you’ve drifted away from your core authenticity, you’ve lost that balance.
+If you find yourself customizing your message to the point where you’ve drifted away from your core authenticity, you’ve lost that balance.
 Mixed messages never lead to success.
 But if you’re packaging your core values in a way that appeals to certain audiences and circumstances, you’ve hit the sweet spot.